datascienceucsc/website/README.md

 All the other pages are done in Markdown, in `posts`.
 The `blog` key at the top of each markdown posts defines whether or not this is shown in the blog feed or not.

 The `about.md` page is special, `./pages/posts/[id].tsx` tries to match against the `about` pageId (name of file) and adds the officer cards to that page.
-Any other markdown file is just compiled with `matter` from markdown into HTML.
+Any other markdown file is just compiled with `remark` from markdown into HTML.